slimgroup/JUDI.jl/docs/abstract_vectors.md

  * `info`: An `Info` structure.

- * `wavelet`: A cell array with one cell per source location containing a 1D Julia array with the time varying source wavelet.
+ * `wavelet`: A cell array with one cell per source location containing a 1D Julia array with the time varying source wavelet **or** a single 1D Julia array, which is used for all source locations.

- * `weights`: A cell array with one cell per source location containing a 2D/3D Julia array with the spatially varying source weights.
+ * `weights`: A cell array with one cell per source location containing a 2D/3D Julia array with the spatially varying source weights **or** a single 1D Julia array, which is used for all source locations.

 **Access fields:**